opentelekomcloud-infra/api-monitoring/docs/design.rst

 --------

-The `Executor` component of the API-monitoring system is responsible for scheduling and executing individual jobs defined as Ansible playbooks in a configured repository.
+The `Executor` component of the API-monitoring system is responsible for scheduling and executing individual jobs defined as Ansible playbooks collected in an external repository.
 It is implemented as a process, which periodically scans the repository and for each found scenario playbook it forks a process, which will endlessly repeat it (probably with some delay, if required).
 Those processes generate metrics in two ways: